theKIEgit/frameworks_and_languages_module/technical_report.md

 ### Templating

-Express js allows for tepmplate engines which use an algorithm on runtime to generate HTML dynamically that is then sent to the client.
+Express js allows for tepmplate engines which use an algorithm on runtime to generate HTML dynamically by assigning variables within the template with usable values that is then sent to the client.
 The most popular templates are EJS, Mustache and Pug, below is an example of pug.

 ```html
 doctype html